 Short-Term Small Business Loans

-Most businesses choose short term business loans when they do not qualify for traditional business funding.
+Short-term business loans are an alternative to traditional business funding.
 Short-term small business loans charge more for costs and are shorter-term.
 The payments are more frequent to compensate for the greater risks business lenders take in offering this product.
-Short-term business loans are popular with small businesses because of the reduced documentation requirements and credit tolerances that are laxer than traditional business loans.
+Short-term business loans require less documentation and creditworthiness is more forgiving than other options.

 Business Cash Advance

-Business Cash Advances (BCA) are also known as the Purchase of Future Sales Agreement that advances future sales at a discount to a business.
-The business is responsible for paying back a fixed payback amount known as a specified amount, which is greater than the amount that was advanced to the business.
-This difference between the advance amount and the payback amount is called the “factor rate or cost,” which is a fixed cost.
+Business Cash Advances (BCA) are also called Purchase of Future Sales Agreements that advance future sales at a discount to a business.
+This is not a loan, but an advance of future revenue of the business.
+You pay back a greater amount than the advance called a "specified amount".
+This gap between the advance and payback amounts is called the “factor rate or cost,” which is a fixed cost.
 This is not principal and interest costs.
-The advance is repaid by taking a fixed percentage of future overall deposits called the specified percentage.
-The payments are collected by an ACH fixed daily or weekly payment deducted from a business bank account based on the specified percentage of future sales.
+The repayment of the advance is calculated by a set percentage of future revenue.
+A "convenience" fixed ACH payment is collected daily or weekly, from a business bank account calculated by the specified percentage of future sales agreement.